 Note that Qantas Business Rewards members can receive 10% off individual membership fees.
 Separate fees apply to Corporate and Partner memberships.

-Yes, in addition to forking out 70,000 Qantas points for the join fee, you can also purchase a one, two or four year membership at 78,000, 155,000 or 285,000 Qantas points respectively.
+Yes, in addition to forking out 70,000 Qantas points for the joining fee, you can also purchase a one, two or four-year membership at 78,000, 155,000 or 285,000 Qantas points respectively.

-Purchasing a single Qantas Club Lounge pass
+Purchase a single Qantas Club Lounge pass

 If you're not willing to invest in a Qantas Club membership, you may be able to purchase a single access pass.
 Qantas occasionally sends email invitations to travellers, inviting them to purchase a lounge access pass.
 Emails are usually sent out between two to five days before the flight.